With differing personalities and working styles to contend with, managing a team can be a challenge. Make things easier with these top tips.

-No matter how skilled your team are or how well they get on, even the best people require guidance and support to realise their potential.
+No matter how skilled your team are or how well they get on with each other, even the best employees require guidance and support to realise their potential.
 And that’s where the tried and tested qualities of a manager come in.

-However experienced a manager you may be, this post will run through all the elements that make up an effective management strategy—from being clear about your expectations to getting to know your team.
+However experienced a manager you may be, this post will run through all the elements that make up an effective management strategy – from being clear about your expectations to getting know your team.

 If this is your first move into management, you will probably be taking over an existing team.
-But when the time comes to recruit, make sure you invest enough time and resources in finding the best person for the job.
+But when the time comes to recruit, make sure you invest enough time and resources when it comes to finding the best person for the job.
 Consider the following:

 Everyone must have a clear understanding of their role if your team is to function optimally.
 Be approachable and make it easy for staff to come to you with questions.
-Make your expectations clear by:
+Make your expectations clear by doing the following:

 When setting targets, explain why each one is important, what should be done, and when by.